filipmilanovic/nba_database/README.md

 [cleaning.plays.py](projects/nba/data/cleaning/plays.py) - this applies logic to all raw play by play rows in `nba_raw.plays_raw` to clean and isolate each individual statistic that happens in a game (e.g. one FGA row becomes multiple rows; FGA, FG Miss/Make, Assist, Block, Rebound), then writes the data to `nba.plays` in the DB.
-(~1.5 hours)
+(~1 hour)

 [cleaning.plays_players.py](projects/nba/data/cleaning/plays_players.py) - this figures out which players were on the court at any point in time.
 Basketball Reference doesn't show substitutions at quarter/half breaks, so this looks through plays in each quarter, and figures out which players contributed/substituted.
-In some cases, a player plays an entire quarter without any contributions, so the box scores are scraped to figure out where the minutes discrepancies occur.
+In some cases, a player plays an entire quarter without any contributions, so the box scores are scraped to figure out where the minutes discrepancies occur. (~45 minutes)

 ### Analysis & Modelling
 #### Potential analyses